werringwu/MMAL/README.md

 # Rebuttal Response to Um3Y
 Thanks for valuable feedback.
 ## RQ1@Limited Novelty.
-As we known, MMAL is the first to fuse spatial structure into the frequency domain by effectively using local moment statistics $\mathrm{\mathbf{K}(x,y)}$ to modulate the frequency amplitude (Eq.6 & 7), breaking the traditional boundary between spatial & frequency domains.
-This modulation applies a monotonic function to hightlight structural details and suppress noise, enabling a semi-local fusion that combines the benefit of both domains (Fig.2 manuscript).
-The fusion method allows MMAL to maintain detailed structure while benefiting from the frequency domain’s global features.
-[15] involves spatial-frequency interaction but lacks feature-level fusion, [47] focuses on amplitude-based phase recovery, still treating the problem primarily in the frequency domain.
-[15,47] insufficiently utilized spatial cues, leading to the potential loss of structural details.
-MMAL outperform serveral SOTA method (Tab.1,2, manuscript) and MMAL boosts performance when combined with frequency-domain methods(Tab.1).
+MMAL is the first to fuse spatial structure into frequency domain by using moment statistics $\mathrm{\mathbf{K}(x,y)}$ through convolution theorem (Eq.6 & 7), which hightlights semi-local structures such as large edges (Fig.2 manuscript), maintaining detailed structure while benefiting from the frequency domain’s global features.
+Compared to [15,47], we theoretically explain and analyze the loss of details (Sec.3.1), which can be avoided by MMAL in part under theoretical analyses.
+MMAL outperforms serveral SOTA methods (Tab.1,2, manuscript) and boosts performance when combined with frequency-domain methods(Tab.1).

 Tab.1 Comparison with frequency method in LOL v2-syn.
 ||FECNet|FECNet+MMAL|FourLLIE'23|FourLLIE+MMAL|RetinexFormer+MMAL
 -|-|-|-|-|-
 PSNR/SSIM|22.764/.899|23.35/.912|23.14/.88|23.54/.91|26.63/.944
 ## RQ2@Methodological Clarity.
 The choice of $\mathrm{g(z)}=\frac{1+z}{2+z}$ facilitates invariablitiy of MMK to spatial disturbance as in Fig.2.
-Specifically, according to the chain rule, the $\frac{1}{(2+z)^2}$ makes relative small values in difference map of image moments caused by spatial disturbances tend to be zero, facilitating invariablitiy to spatial disturbance in optimizating nonlinear continuous network.
+Specifically, according to the chain rule, the $\frac{1}{(2+z)^2}$ makes values in difference map of image moments caused by spatial disturbances tend to be zero, facilitating invariablitiy to spatial disturbance in optimizating nonlinear continuous network.
 In Tab.1, we validated this choice against alternatives, and $\mathrm{g(z)}$ consistently achieved the best PSNR/SSIM across LLIE benchmarks.

 Tab.3 Diff monotonic.
 ||$\log(1+z)$|$2^z$|$\frac{1}{1+\exp^{-z}}$|$\frac{1+z}{2+z}$